karlchvojka/social_card/README.md

 This is a practice project for Karl Chvojka.

 ## MVP
 - Create a social card in the same design as other popular cards.
+[Done]
-- The card will pull in from a JS object
+- The card will pull in from a JS object [Done]
-- Can be repeated if there is multiple
+- Can be repeated if there is multiple [Done]
-- Uses scss
+- Uses scss [Done]
 - Follows Atomic Design Principles.
+[Done]

 ## Stretch Goals
 - Pulls from Twitter or other Social Network